Cecep Herawan: Career

 Cecep began his diplomatic career in March 1993.
 In April 1997, he was assigned to the economic section of the Indonesian embassy in New York with the rank of third secretary.
 He was involved in the United Nations General Assembly Fifth Committee, where he represented Indonesia and the Group of 77 and China on sessions regarding gratis personnel, code of conduct, and the United Nations Mission in East Timor.
 Cecep submitted a draft resolution on the financing of UNIFIL in May 1998.
 He left his posting in early 2001 and returned to the foreign ministry.

 After several years in Indonesia, he was posted to the permanent representative in Geneva with the rank of second secretary, serving until 2008.
 He was promoted to first secretary after several months and represented Indonesia at the UN Trade and Development conferences.
-On 19 January 2008, Cecep received the Ksatria Bakti Husada Arutala award from the health minister for his role challenging the unfair virus sharing system under WHO’s Global Influenza Surveillance Network (GISN), which was considered unequitable for developing nations such as Indonesia.
+On 19 January 2008, Cecep received the Ksatria Bakti Husada Arutala award from the health minister for his role challenging the unfair virus sharing system under WHO's Global Influenza Surveillance Network (GISN), which was considered unequitable for developing nations such as Indonesia.

 Cecep (left) at the handover of the Merdeka Building from the People's Consultative Assembly to the foreign ministry in 2011.

 Afterwards, he became the deputy director (chief of subdirectorate) for environment affairs within the foreign ministry's directorate for economic and environment development and the chief of the foreign ministry's equipment bureau.
 During his tenure as equipment chief, in 2011 he signed the transfer of ownership of the Merdeka Building from the People's Consultative Assembly to the foreign ministry.
 In 2014, Cecep became the deputy chief of mission of the embassy in Seoul.
-During his tenure, he was involved in implementing ambassador John Prasetyo's community-based protection and service to enable Indonesian communities in South Korea to act as extensions of the embassy, providing assistance to fellow Indonesians with smaller issues.
+During his tenure, he was involved in implementing ambassador John Prasetyo's community-based protection and service to enable Indonesian communities in South Korea to act as extensions of the embassy by providing assistance to fellow Indonesians with smaller issues.